Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 When a quantitiy is said to be **quantized**, it _cannot take on continuous values_; it can only come in discrete steps.
 In addition, all possible values of that quantity must be an integer multiple of some base indivisible value.

 For example, consider electrical charge.
-The base value of electric charge is the elementary charge constant $e$ (not to be confused with Euler's number).
+The base value of electric charge is the elementary charge constant $e$ (not to be confused with Euler's number), associated with a single electron.
 It is _only_ possible for an object in the universe to have a charge of $1e, 2e, 3e, \dots ne$.
 It is not possible for an object to have a charge of $3.516e$.

+> Note to the advanced reader: yes, indeed, quarks have a different quantum of charge, but since quarks can never be found on their own, and are always grouped together into composite, not elementary particles, we consider $e$ the quantum of charge, associated with an electron.

+Similarly, consider electromagnetic radiation.
+The base value of electromagnetic radiation is given by $hf$, the radiation of a single photon of frequency $f$, where $h = \pu{6.626e-34 J*Hz^{-1}}$ is the Planck constant.
+All electromagnetic radiation of a given frequency $f$ must be composed of multiples of this value.

+Note that in quantum mechanics, the particle is simply regarded as an indivisible constituent of matter or energy, and are not the same as classical particles.

 ### Postulate 2: quantum states